 Of course, spaghetti, noodles and macaroni last for a shorter period of time if they are not stored properly.
-But remember, noodles, like a lot of other grains, usually has a best before date which is simply the last date the manufacturer will vouch for the product safety and not an expiration date for the product.
+But remember that noodles, like a lot of other grains, usually have a best before date which is simply the last date the manufacturer will vouch for the product safety and not an expiration date for the product.
 Because of this distinction, you may safely use pasta even after the best before date has lapsed.

 How to tell if Pasta is bad, rotten or spoiled?

 Practicing proper hygiene and food safety techniques will help prevent foodborne illness.

 Although not a perfect test, your senses are usually the most reliable instruments to tell if your pasta has gone bad.
 Some common traits of bad fresh or cooked pasta or noodles are a discoloration and a dull, slimy appearance which appear before the formation of mold.